-Are there alternative strategies to school closure that may be considered or employed?
+42. Are there alternative strategies to school closure that may be considered or employed?
+(Updated 10/27/2020)

-Alternative strategies, less drastic than closure, might include:
+In consultation with the Local Health Department, alternative strategies, less drastic than closure, a school may implement might include:

-- Quarantining the affected classroom where social distancing is challenging (e.g. early childhood). - Suspending affected classes or closing playgrounds. - Canceling non-essential activities and meetings. - Keeping students in constant class groups or classrooms and moving teachers routinely between classes. - Increasing spacing between students in classes. - Shortening the school week. - Staggering school start and lunch/break times across year groups or classes.
+- Quarantining the affected classroom where social distancing is challenging (e.g., early childhood). - Suspending affected classes or closing playgrounds. - Canceling non-essential activities and meetings. - Keeping students in constant class groups or classrooms and moving teachers routinely between classes. - Increasing spacing between students in classes. - Shortening the school week.

+• Staggering school start and lunch/break times across year groups or classes.